Cotehele clock: 1962 Overhaul

 The clock was taken apart and transported to Thwaites & Reed for restoration in 1962.

 According to Cecil Clutton, the pinions were considered worn, but satisfactory, and they were left as found.
 Re-bushing was carried out in steel, and the clock was taken back to Cotehele and re-assembled.

 The strike release mechanism was replaced during this overhaul, as the lever in place is stamped T&R and dated.
 Also, the wooden frame to which the clock is fixed seems to have been renewed.

 The verge suspension also appears to be of newer date and looks similar in style to the new strike mechanism.
 It is possible that the verge was originally suspended from a string.

 2002 Overhaul

 A conservation project was undertaken to return the clock and bells to working order in time for the Golden Jubilee of Elizabeth II in June 2002.

 Peter Watkinson, turret clock maker and antique clock restorer, overhauled the clock.
 He dismantled and thoroughly cleaned its components, then applied grease and reassembled.
 If the weights are adjusted correctly, the clock tells accurate time to within a couple of minutes per day.
-The chime of the hour contributes greatly to the ambience of Cotehele, where it has remained for 500 years.
 The clock runs on two weights – one connects to the striking train and the other to the going train.
 Currently, the clock is started in the morning before opening time and stopped in the afternoon after closing time.
 Theoretically, the clock could run 24 hours on a full wind.